AmanD15/CS773_PA2/README.md

-# Programming Assignment 1
+# Programming Assignment 2
-## CS665: Secure Memory Systems, 2019-20, Semester-I
+## CS773: Computer Architecture for Performance and Security, Autumn 2022

 ## Directory Structure
 PA1 code base contains seven directory, Makefile and other supported files required to complete the PA1 and described as follows: